legaultmarc/forward/_sources/abstracts.txt

 specific optimizations.
 They can also add new statistical tests by implementing new Tasks.

+To summarize, the three modular components are the following:

+- :ref:`Phenotype containers <extend_phenotype>`
+- :ref:`Genotype containers <extend_genotype>`
+- :ref:`Statistical tests <extend_tasks>`

-This section describes what is expected of the implementations of abstract classes.
+This section describes what is expected of the implementations of these abstract classes.

+.. _extend_phenotype:

 Phenotype databases
 --------------------